OSGConnect/connectbook/frequently-asked-questions-faq-.md

     $ source /cvmfs/oasis.opensciencegrid.org/osg/modules/lmod/current/init/bash
     $ module load namd

-See the section "Using the Software Modules" for details.
+See the section "Accessing Software using Distributed Environment Modules" for details.

 **Are there any restrictions on installing commercial softwares?**